 Review summary: Canon 60D vs Fujifilm X-A1

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon 60D and the Fujifilm X-A1?
+So how do things add up?
+Is the Canon 60D better than the Fujifilm X-A1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 60D:

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.

 - Better sound: Can connect to an external microphone for higher quality sound recording.